What Is the Difference Between CBD and THC?

 Broad Spectrum CBD

-Broad spectrum CBD refers to the type of CBD extract that encompasses a diverse spectrum of cannabinoids and other beneficial compounds found in the cannabis plant: similar to full spectrum CBD, but with detectable traces of THC filtered out.
-Broad spectrum retains the potential benefits of the Entourage Effect, where the interaction of cannabinoids, terpenes, and flavonoids synergistically enhances wellness benefits.
-Broad spectrum CBD is a suitable option for users seeking the benefits of a multitude of cannabis compounds without the (detectable) presence of THC.[4]
+Broad spectrum CBD is a type of CBD extract that contains multiple cannabinoids and other beneficial compounds found in the cannabis plant.
+It is similar to full spectrum CBD, but manufacturers filter out detectable traces of THC.
+Broad spectrum CBD may still support the potential benefits of the entourage effect.
+This effect describes how cannabinoids, terpenes, and flavonoids may work together to enhance overall wellness support.

 CBD Isolate